Disease Information

 Tonsillectomy (tonsil removal) has always been the most common childhood operation, but it is considered a last resort for tonsillitis these days.

-Causes
+Causes (1, 2)

 There are three common causes of tonsillitis:

-Group A streptococcus, which are common bacteria that cause throat infections in 1 in 5 people, including adults.
+Group A streptococcus, which are common bacteria that cause throat infections in about 1 in 5 people, including adults.
 Many people have no symptoms but they can still transmit the bacteria.
 Group A streptococcus can also cause strep throat.
 It's also capable under some circumstances of causing more serious illness, such as rheumatic fever.
 Bacterial infection accounts for around 30% of tonsillitis cases.

 Various respiratory viruses, especially cold and flu viruses, account for most cases of tonsillitis.
 These infections can be sometimes milder than bacterial infections, but it is often difficult to tell the difference between a viral and bacterial infection.